(Beijing, Xi'an, Shanghai)

 Enjoy this half day private guided tour of the Hutongs of Beijing.
 The word "hutong" originates from "hottog" which means "well" in Mongolian, and means a lane or alley - or in fact the passage formed by lines of siheyuan (a compound with houses around a courtyard) where old Beijing residents live.
 Beijing's hutongs are inequable ranging from a few feet to over 30 feet wide.
 The longest has more than 20 turns, though most have a slant, half turn, or are cul-de-sacs "blind hutongs".
 The gray-tiled houses and identical criss-crossing deep alleys give you the impression of being in a maze - fun to walk through, but be careful not to get lost.
 Includes a deluxe lunch with a local family.
 This tour includes exploration of the hutongs with a tricycle/rickshaw.
 Our suggestion is to finish the tour at the bar/restaurant cluster of Houhai rather than return to the hotel.

-The Park Plaza Beijing Wangfujing is a modern oasis, right in the heart of Beijing's bustling cultural, commercial, business and entertainment center.
-With its superb location, spacious facilities and personalized service, the Park Plaza Beijing Wangfujing is the ideal choice for both business and leisure guests.
-All guestrooms feature Western décor and are furnished with lounge chairs in sandstone colors.
+The Park Plaza Beijing Wangfujing is a modern oasis, right in the heart of Beijing's bustling cultural, commercial, and entertainment centre.
+With its superb location, spacious facilities, and personalized service, the Park Plaza Beijing Wangfujing is the ideal choice for all guests.
+The Lodging reflects the many changing facets of contemporary Chinese culture, where ancient cultural sites vie for space alongside high-rise buildings and an intricate freeway system.
+The Park Plaza is just minutes away from several popular attractions, such as Tiananmen Square, the National Museum of China, and the Forbidden City.
+Guests may also enjoy the complimentary high-speed internet access, security safe box, and currency exchange centre.
+All guestrooms feature Western décor and are furnished with lounge chairs in sandstone colours.

-This full day, private guided tour, explores Tiananmen Square, the Forbidden City and the Temple of Heaven with a stop for a deluxe lunch included.
+This full day of private guided tour explores Tiananmen Square, the Forbidden City and the Temple of Heaven with a stop for a deluxe lunch.
 Tiananmen Square was built in 1417 during the Ming Dynasty and stretches a vast 440,000 square meters.
 The Forbidden City is the world's largest palace complex with 9,999 buildings.
 The Outer Court was where the emperor exercised his supreme power over the nation.
 The Inner Court was where he lived with his royal family.
 Fourteen emperors of the Ming dynasty and ten emperors of the Qing dynasty reigned here until 1924.
 The Temple of Heaven was built in 1420 AD during the Ming Dynasty to offer sacrifice to Heaven.

 Enjoy a full day private guided tour with lunch at the Great Wall at Mutianyu located 45 miles northeast of Beijing.
 This section winds along lofty, cragged mountains for 1.4 miles.
 Construction was started in the Northern Qi Dynasty (550 - 577) and was restored in the early Ming Dynasty (1368 - 1644).
 Built mainly from granite with 8m walls and 5m wide at the top, it is notable for its 22 watchtowers.
 Lunch is included.